 We are ready to secure your organization today!

-The Dodd-Frank Act, enacted in 2010 in response to the 2008 financial crisis, introduced drastic reform to the US financial system.
+The Dodd-Frank Act, enacted in response to the 2008 financial crisis, introduced drastic reform to the US financial system.
 It established the Consumer Financial Protection Bureau (CFPB), which oversees consumer protection in the financial sector.

-A notable example of non-compliance in the banking industry is HSBC Holdings (HSBC).
+One infamous example of non-compliance in the banking industry is HSBC Holdings (HSBC).
 In 2012, they agreed to pay a $1.9 billion fine to US authorities for failing to implement adequate anti-money laundering controls.
 HSBC was accused of allowing drug cartels in Mexico to launder billions of dollars through its US operations.

 In another shocking case, BNP Paribas, a French bank, was fined $8.9 billion in 2014 by US authorities for violating US sanctions.
 The bank admitted to processing billions of dollars in transactions for entities in Sudan, Iran, and Cuba, countries subject to US economic sanctions.
 The BNP Paribas situation highlighted the importance of adhering to sanctions regulations.